corcasta/Ships_DetectionRT/README.md

 cd camera
 ```

+- `pictures/` is the directory that contains the necessary chessboard images for calibration.
+- `details/` is the directory where the camera's intrinsic characteristics and distortion coefficients are saved after calibration.

-First you will need to provide a set of chess board images (minimum 10 images) taken by the camera you are looking to calibrate.
-They should be placed in `pictures`.
+First, you will need to provide a set of chessboard images (a minimum of 10 images) captured by the camera you want to calibrate.
+These images should be placed in the `pictures/` directory.

-To run the calibration script you will need to provide the number of internal corners of the chessboard pattern.
+To run the calibration script, you will need to specify the number of internal corners of the chessboard pattern.
 ```bash
 python calibrate.py -c 7 7
 ```
-The output files will be saved in `details` and can be later copy to the periscope package.
+The output files will be saved in `details` and can be later copy to the [periscope package](https://github.com/ocortina/ros_periscope).

 ## Run model training
 Go to the model directory